iotc-secretariat/iotc-tcac-simulations/README.md

 -   `COASTAL_STATE_SOCIO_ECONOMIC` - listing all IOTC CPCs that are either a coastal state or have a NJA within the Indian Ocean, together with their development status (retrieved from [here](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/WESP2020_Annex.pdf)), and a set of socio-economic indicators to address the requirements of both *Option 1* and *Option 2* in [IOTC-2024-TCAC13-REF02](https://iotc.org/sites/default/files/documents/2023/11/IOTC-2024-TCAC13-REF02E_TCAC_draft_Allocation_Regime_v7_clean.docx) para.
 6.6(1)(b).

     -   The indicators required by *Option 1*, i.e.:

         -   per capita fish consumption (kg / person / year)

         -   *Commonwealth Universal Vulnerability index* (CUVI)

         -   proportion of fish workers employed in small-scale and artisanal fisheries (%)

         -   fisheries contribution to GDP (%)

         -   proportion of total export value made up of fisheries exports (%)

         **are not yet available to the IOTC Secretariat** and have therefore been replaced by **dummy values**.

-        > For this reason, the results produced by the simulation through *Option 1* **should not be consider official by any means** until the original proponents provide the IOTC Secretariat with all required socio-economic indicators.
+        > For this reason, the results produced by the simulation through *Option 1* **should NOT be considered *official* by any means** until the original proponents provide the IOTC Secretariat with all required socio-economic indicators.

     -   The HDI (2021) and GNI indicators required by *Option 2* have been retrieved from the [UNDP](https://hdr.undp.org/data-center/human-development-index#/indicies/HDI) and [WorldBank](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-group) websites, respectively, with the HDI index for the EU averaged from [here](https://www.theglobaleconomy.com/rankings/human_development/European-union/).